loeffel-io/netro-theme/README.md

 ## Installation

 - [Download](https://github.com/loeffel-io/netro-theme/archive/master.zip) the latest version
-- Unzip the file to your WordPress themes directory `wp-content/themes`
+- Unzip the file to your WordPress themes directory `wp-content/themes/{name}`
-- Activate the theme in your WP Admin
+- Activate the theme in your WPAdmin
 - Check out the frontend docs for more informations: [The Frontend Documentation]()